What are the safest ways of observing solar eclipses? [Answer]

 How is the general shape of the corona during a total solar eclipse related to the solar (sunspot) cycle?
 [Answer]

-What are "geocentric conjunction" and "greatest eclipse"?
+What are the "ecliptic conjunction" and "greatest eclipse" times on solar eclipse maps?
 [Answer]

 During solar eclipses, sometimes the Moon tracks an irregular path relative to the Sun.
 Why is this so?
 [Answer]